 WongPartnership has a close relationship with PwC Singapore, he said, having advised on the merger of Pricewaterhouse and Coopers & Lybrand in 1998.

 PwC’s legal arm first entered Singapore in 2014 in an association with Camford Law Corp., which was then a 5-year-old local corporate boutique run by a pair of ex-Drew & Napier lawyers.
 Teng joined Camford Law in 2015 from ATMD Bird & Bird, where she advised on mergers and acquisitions.
-She left Camford Law in June 2018.
+She left Camford Law in June 2018 along with four associates, according to official records.

 In 2016, the accounting giant also launched a foreign law practice in Singapore and hired partners from Ashurst and Norton Rose Fulbright.